ChloeMiao99/Bigdata_Final_Project/README.md

 ## Project Overview

-This project leverages linear regression, logistic regression, and tree-based models to analyze H-1B visa-eligible job positions in the U.S. It includes two primary machine learning tasks:
+This project leverages multiple machine learning techniques—including linear regression, logistic regression, and tree-based models—to analyze wage patterns for H-1B visa-eligible positions in the U.S. It addresses two core predictive tasks:

-- **Regression**: Predict the exact wage value for each application
+- **Regression**: Predict the exact wage (`WAGE_RATE_OF_PAY_FROM`) for each LCA application
-- **Classification**: Predict the salary range by categorizing wages into defined buckets
+- **Classification**: Categorize wages into defined salary buckets for classification analysis

-The H-1B dataset provides detailed information on employment and wage patterns across a broad spectrum of industries and job titles.
-Accurately modeling these patterns can:

-- Support policy-making and ensure regulatory compliance
-- Serve as benchmarks for evaluating job offers
-- Detect anomalies or inconsistencies in reported wage data
+The H-1B dataset offers a comprehensive look into employment trends, salary standards, and job types across various industries.
+Building accurate models can:

+- Provide insights of job categories and salary for international job seekers and employers
+- Aligns career planning with realistic salary expectations

 ---

 ## Problem Statement

-The task involves both **regression** (predicting numeric wages) and **classification** (categorizing wages into buckets).
-Challenges include:

-- Wage inflation over time
-- Outliers and reporting inconsistencies
+The goal is to perform both **regression** (continuous salary prediction) and **classification** (wage bucket prediction), while overcoming several real-world data challenges:

+- **Wage Inflation Over Time**: Wages shift across years due to inflation and market forces
+- **Outliers & Reporting Inconsistencies**: Wage anomalies and missing values distort model training
-- High-cardinality job titles and geographic identifiers
+- **High-Cardinality Features**: Thousands of unique job titles and worksite locations complicate generalization

+This dual modeling approach will yield insights that are valuable for stakeholders including job seekers, employers, and policy analysts.

 ---